react-knowledgeable/rk-community-site/content/stories/recap-rk-2019.md

 And, if you know our internal RK and know me as a person behind it, you know that at least half of my brain is full of craps.
 Is RK suspiciously a release of my accumulated nonsenses throughout the week?
 I don't know.
 But it'd be my crowning achievement if I successfully make us laugh, lol.
 Writing bugs is hard, have some fun yo.

 It's a gift if you can *always* enjoy coding and constantly sharpening your skills.
 Not many people have it.
 That is why I see the fun part the most important because fun sparks joy, it brings me back, it spirals for refinement.
 Nothing beats having a fun career.

+That job as a tutor at the learning center also taught me the importance of asking the right questions.
+In a larger, philosophical sense, what you ask means what you propose the others to think about.
+Throughout this years we've attempted to ask and solve many practical questions.
+At the back of my mind practical questions are leaves, and figuring out what they lead me to is at the heart of my brain child.
+What's RK trying to tell us by pushing us to share what we do and learn?
+What does it contribute to our team?
+How does it affect our careers?
+How do we want to build our careers?

 ---